Vector35/arch-x86/readme.md

 ## XED

-XED is at commit e72b2c89cbf949af2ee0d26a571ca6a71e13835d
+XED is at commit afbb851b5f2f2ac6cdb6e6d9bebbaf2d4e77286d (April 15 2020)

-To update XED, first update the submodules and run `make -f Makefile.xed`...do this on each platform and put the lib's in `/lib` named appropriately.
+To update XED, first run `make download` to download the latest source and make necessary patches to it.
+Then run `make <platform>` to build xed for the selected platform.
+If everything works out, run `make clean_repo` to remove the downloaded mbuild and xed source.

+Update July 2020:

+Commit 9bdeca6d77065e5f1b23891655a26e510ffae74a changes the order of segement registers in the generated xed-reg-enum.h.
+If left unattended, this will cause database descrepency.
+Currently, we revert the commit 9bdeca6d77065e5f1b23891655a26e510ffae74a before building xed.
+This does not affect the xed's own functionality since the xed tests still pass without any issue.